Local-Connectivity-Lab/lcl_measurement_tool-android/README.md

 # LCL Network Performance Measurement Tool

+**Warning: This doc is outdated!
+Will update once the kotlin integration is complete.**

 **LCL Network Measurement Tool** is an Android App that measures a variety of network metrics, including but not limited to *ping*, *upload/download* speed, *signal strength*.
 It also automatically uploads the testing results to the backend server, which will then be displayed on [our coverage map](https://coverage.seattlecommunitynetwork.org/).